-The number of shares of Common Stock underlying our preferred stock and outstanding warrants, including the Series D Preferred Stock and the Warrants, is significant in relation to our currently outstanding Common Stock and could cause downward pressure on the market price for our Common Stock.
+The number of shares of Common Stock underlying our outstanding preferred stock and outstanding warrants is significant in relation to our currently outstanding Common Stock and could cause downward pressure on the market price for our Common Stock and conversion of such outstanding convertible securities will cause dilution to holders of our common stock.

-The number of shares of Common Stock issuable upon conversion of our preferred stock and warrants is significant in relation to the number of shares of our Common Stock currently outstanding.
-If any security holder, including the Selling Stockholders, determines to sell a substantial number of shares into the market at any given time, there may not be sufficient demand in the market to purchase the shares without a decline in the market price for our Common Stock.
-Moreover, continuous sales into the market of a number of shares in excess of the typical trading volume for our Common Stock, or even the availability of such a large number of shares, could depress the trading market for our Common Stock over an extended period of time.
+The number of shares of common stock issuable upon conversion of our outstanding preferred stock and exercise of outstanding warrants is significant in relation to the number of shares of our Common Stock currently outstanding.
+If any security holder, including the Selling Stockholders, determines to sell a substantial number of shares into the market at any given time, there may not be sufficient demand in the market to purchase the shares without a decline in the market price for our common stock.
+Moreover, continuous sales into the market of a number of shares in excess of the typical trading volume for our common stock, or even the availability of such a large number of shares, could depress the trading market for our common stock over an extended period of time.